 Read as a satire, Submission is faithful to the author’s signature postmodernist poetics of destabilization and deconstruction (Buchweitz).
 The novel’s structural framework relies on an apparent “constitutive ambivalence” (Novak-Lechevalier 154), in the sense that the novelistic techniques undermine the reader’s ability to grasp what the book’s central thesis might be.
 Is this speculative novel a scathing critique of reactionary Islam that borders on Islamophobia?
 Does it present a dystopian vision of France where the religion of Islam represents an attenuating force intended to redeem man’s relationship with God?
 Is it meant to deliver a stinging rebuke to the secular state?
-Does the text exploit fear of Muslims to drive the argument that France has lost its identity due to immigration and transnationalism?
+Does the text exploit the fear of Muslims to drive the argument that France has lost its identity due to immigration and transnationalism?
 Does it convey misogynist nostalgia for outdated gender roles?
 Scholars have observed that the layers of irony engulfing the text make it impossible to extract the precise target of the novel’s critique (Morrey; Scurati).
-As Henry F. Smith observes, François’s proposition “je ne suis pour rien de tout, tu le sais bien” (Houellebecq 41) ‘you know I am not for anything’ (Stein 28, italics in the original)] reflects the author’s nihilistic stance and narrative techniques (Smith, 182).
+As Henry F. Smith observes, François’s proposition “je ne suis pour rien de tout, tu le sais bien” (Houellebecq 41) ‘you know I am not for anything’ (Stein 28 [emphasis in the original]) reflects the author’s nihilistic stance and narrative techniques (Smith 182).

 In a recent open correspondence with Gilles Martin-Chauffier, Houellbecq directly addressed his rejection of and resistance to the interdictions and injunctions of contemporary culture:

 En somme, j’ai de mon mieux combattu les lois qui me paraissaient contraires à ma conception de la liberté individuelle.
-Ayant connu une époque où l’on n’interdisait pas assez (je n’ai jamais été ‘hostile à la censure sous toutes ses formes’), j’ai été insidieusement plongé dans une époque où l’on interdit trop (je ne comprends toujours pas, par exemple, ce qui justifie de proscrire l’expression d’opinions “islamophobes’).”
+Ayant connu une époque où l’on n’interdisait pas assez (je n’ai jamais été ‘hostile à la censure sous toutes ses formes’), j’ai été insidieusement plongé dans une époque où l’on interdit trop (je ne comprends toujours pas, par exemple, ce qui justifie de proscrire l’expression d’opinions ‘islamophobes’).
 (Houellebecq)

 In short, I did my best to combat laws that seemed to me to be contrary to my conception of personal liberty.
 Having known times when there were not enough restrictions (I’ve never been ‘opposed to all forms of censorship’), I’ve been insidiously plunged into a period where there is too much prohibition (I still don’t understand, for example, what justifies the prohibition of expressing ‘Islamophobic’ opinions).

 In Submission, morbid irony (Courteau 84) and cynicism are used to unsettle the reader, spur resistance, counteract interpretation, and elicit awareness of incongruities.
-For example, François treats the French political elections, the central object of discussion in the novel, as no more than a form of high-volume entertainment for people, specifically for him they serve as a distraction from the his existential mid-life crisis issues.
-The cynical enunciations dismisse the election’s social commitment and public value and spurs suspicion about the nature and efficacy of this social apparatus, as is illustrated in these two examples:
+For example, François treats the French political elections, the central object of discussion in the novel, as no more than a form of public entertainment, serving as a distraction for him from his existential mid-life crisis.
+His cynical remarks dismiss the elections’ social consequence and public value and cast doubts about the nature and efficacy of this social apparatus, as illustrated in these two examples:

-“J’aurai peut-être mieux fait de m’engager sur le plan politique, les militants des différents formations vivaient en cette période électorale des moments intenses alors que je m’étiolais, ce n’était pas contestable ״” pg.
-38 “I couldn’t get my hopes up.
+1) J’aurai peut-être mieux fait de m’engager sur le plan politique, les militants des différents formations vivaient en cette période électorale des moments intenses alors que je m’étiolais, ce n’était pas contestable. ( Houellebecq 38)

+I couldn’t get my hopes up.
 Maybe I should have gotten into politics.
-If you were a political activist, election season brought moments of intensity, whichever side you were on, and meanwhile here I was, inarguably withering away” pg.
-24
+If you were a political activist, election season brought moments of intensity, whichever side you were on, and meanwhile here I was, inarguably withering away.
+(Stein 24)